The Seven “New Rules” of Business Presentations

 1. NEVER COPY YOUR BOSS

 Bad idea.
 You know why?
 Because he copied his boss.
 And his boss copied his boss when his boss was copying his boss back when copying included using scribes and hieroglyphics.
+Back when a tablets were made of stone.
 Copying your boss is unimaginative, sycophantic and boring.
 It’s easy though – and that’s why it’s still the number source of bad presentations.
 Still… NEVER copy your boss.
 Think for yourself.

-* There are some exceptions to this rule – like if your boss is Steve Jobs or Ron White (the comedian).
+* There are some exceptions to this rule – like if your boss is Ron White (the comedian).